Marine Steps Up To The Next Level

 The Vietnam War produced some sad accounts, but the most heart-breaking situations occurred when wives of wounded veterans chose to abandon their men.
 They simply chose not to handle the deal with their wounded husbands and all of the accompanying challenges.

 Not Deanna McClary.
-She is made of durable stuff.
+She never gave up.
 Leaving Clebe never crossed her mind.
 During the days, months, and even years of Clebe’s recovery, she stuck by his side.
 They are still together today, the proud parents of two lovely daughters named Christa and Tara.
 They live on Pawley’s Island and continue to work together in ministry.

 When I met Clebe in 1985 he had ministered to tens of thousands.
 By now it’s safe to say that number has grown to hundreds of thousands, if not millions.
 He has spoken in all 50 states and in 30 countries throughout the world.
 Still an amazing athlete, Clebe continued to run, participating in many marathons and Special Olympics.
 The list of awards and special recognitions Clebe has received is lengthy.
 Just ‘google’ his name to find out much more about the things he and Deanna have accomplished since that fateful night on Hill 146 in South Vietnam.